-Despite lukewarm support for Charles in Scotland, the Jacobite military campaign began successfully with the outmaneuvering of Government forces led by Lieutenant-General Sir John Cope in the Highlands, the capture of Edinburgh and then victory over Cope’s army at the Battle of Prestonpans on 21 September 1745.
+Despite lukewarm support for Charles in Scotland, the Jacobite military campaign began successfully with the outmanoeuvring of government forces led by Lieutenant-General Sir John Cope in the Highlands, the capture of Edinburgh and then victory over Cope’s army at the Battle of Prestonpans on 21 September 1745.

 Retreat to Inverness

 The Jacobite army was then split for the march north, with Lord George taking the Lowlanders via Perth, Dundee, Montrose and Aberdeen, and Charles with the Highlanders and artillery taking the road via Dunkeld, Blair Castle, Ruthven and Moy.
 This was a much easier route for the artillery as most of the way was along General Wade’s military road, ironically built to help pacify the Highlands.2

-Charles would stay at Blair Castle until the 10th when he and his men continued on towards Inverness.
-On the 17th February, while Charles was staying at Moy Hall, just eight miles from Inverness, Government Highlanders attempted and failed to capture him.
+Charles would stay at Blair Castle until the 10th when he and his men continued towards Inverness.
+On 17 February, while Charles was staying at Moy Hall, just eight miles from Inverness, government Highlanders attempted and failed to capture him.
 The event became known as the ‘Rout of Moy’.
 By the end of February, most of the Jacobite forces had arrived in Inverness.4

 The Atholl Raid